Confidential Biometric Screenings

 - Complete Blood Profile

 This test includes Total Cholesterol, HDL, LDL, Triglycerides, Glucose, BUN, Creatinine, Calcium, AST, Iron, Total Blood Platelet Count, WBC, and RBC.
-For further explanation of these test, review the blood test page.
+For further explanation of this test, review the blood test page.

 Tests Available for Additional Cost: